Could oil-rich Norway save Ukraine?

-Stoltenberg’s funding choice
+Norway’s funding choice

 In a curious twist, the man who now largely holds the pen on any Norwegian guarantee is also one of Europe’s most seasoned Ukraine defenders: former NATO chief Jens Stoltenberg, today Norway’s finance minister.

 He has not been keen.
 “I have seen speculation suggesting that Norway could use our sovereign wealth fund as a guarantor for such a loan.
-This is not an option,” Stoltenberg told the Norwegian Public Broadcaster TV2 on 12 November.
+This is not an option,” Stoltenberg told the Norwegian public broadcaster TV2 on 12 November.
 He also said that the EU wasn’t planning to ask Norway to back a guarantee.

 However, that same week in Brussels he cracked the door open — if only slightly — saying Norwegian involvement depended on the fine print of the EU's proposal.